Nonreciprocal Synchronization of Active Quantum Spins: Conclusions

-Our results are significant beyond the particular model considered here.
-A first key insight is the importance of \PTsymm in the context of nonreciprocal interactions of many-body quantum systems.
-We have shown how the symmetry can be understood in physical terms and formulated as an invariance of the Liouvillian under complex conjugation.
-It constrains correlations and dictates the shape of the spectral density.
-In the thermodynamics limit this is the symmetry that is spontaneously broken.
-While we have identified both \PTsymm and \Usymm, a previous model showed a \PTsymm together with a $\mathbb{Z}_2$-symmetry~\cite{Chiacchio_2023}.
-It is intriguing to investigate the relation between these symmetries.
-A second insight is that decoherence stabilizes a time-crystal state.
-While decoherence can destroy time-crystalline order, here, decoherence is essential to stabilize the time-crystal traveling-wave states.
-This contrasts classical active matter where noise or disorder is required.
+Our results are significant beyond the particular model considered here as emphasized in the previous section.
+Chiral waveguides and phase shifts can be used to engineer nonreciprocal interactions among arbitrary active quantum systems.
+We have highlighted the importance of the formulation of \PTsymm on the level of the master equation.
+It constrains the steady state of the system and is spontaneously broken in the thermodynamic limit and in quantum trajectories.
+The measurement with which the quantum trajectories are obtained acts back on the quantum system and influences the dynamics.
+Furthermore, decoherence stabilizes a time-crystal state and thus takes the role of noise or disorder which stabilize the dynamical state in classical active matter~\cite{Fruchart_2021}.
 We expect these insights to be useful in future studies of nonreciprocity in quantum systems.

-Antagonistic interactions of active matter in the quantum domain is a novel research direction with exciting further questions.
-For one, it will be interesting to investigate quantum trajectories and measurement backaction.
-While \PTsymm is restored in the density matrix, it may be spontaneously broken for individual trajectories depending on the measurement process.
+Antagonistic interactions of active matter in the quantum domain are a novel research direction with exciting further questions.
+First of all, it will be interesting to study the influence of nonreciprocity in other systems using our framework to engineer nonreciprocal interactions.
+Furthermore, it is intriguing to study various symmetries.
+While we have identified both \PTsymm and \Usymm, a different model showed a \PTsymm together with a $\mathbb{Z}_2$-symmetry~\cite{Chiacchio_2023}.
+It would also be interesting to find an instance of strong \PTsymm and see if it can be spontaneously broken.
 Recently, a close connection between geometric and dynamical frustration has been pointed out~\cite{Hanai_2024}.
 Geometric frustration is known to lead to exciting phases of quantum matter, such as quantum spin liquids, and it will be interesting to explore the consequences of nonreciprocal dynamical frustration in quantum systems.

 The field of active quantum matter is just emerging~\cite{Khasseh_2023}.
 Given the relevance of antagonistic interactions in classical active matter, it is important to consider similar interactions of quantum constituents.
 Our work proposes a way to do so and highlights general features of nonreciprocal interactions in active quantum matter.